 Do you know what ON YOMI reading or KUN YOMI reading is?
-Ever wondered how the Japanese manage to read text without mispronunciation or stumbling?
-If you have studied Japanese for some time, you should know that kanji, or ideograms, are imported from Chinese, and have different pronunciations.
+Have you ever wondered how the Japanese manage to read the text without mispronouncing or stumbling?
+If you have been studying Japanese for some time, you should know that kanji, or ideograms, are imported from Chinese and have several pronunciations.

-• On yomi (音読み) - Reading by sound - These are readings of Chinese origin;
+• On yomi (音読み) – Sound reading – These are the readings of Chinese origin;

-• Kun yomi (訓読み) - Untranslatable Semantic reading - These are readings of Japanese origin;
+• Kun yomi (訓読み) – Semantic reading – These are the readings of Japanese origin;

-Because?
-When Chinese ideograms were imported into Japan, the Japanese associated the words already used in Japanese to the ideograms, and they also associated and converted the Chinese readings into the Japanese ideograms.
+Why?
+When the Chinese ideograms were imported to Japan, the Japanese associated the words already used in Japanese with the ideograms, and also associated and converted the Chinese readings into Japanese ideograms.

-See the example of the ideogram east [東].
-In Chinese it says "dong", this was converted into Japanese as "tou" becoming an ON reading.
-However, the Japanese already used "higashi" or "azuma" to refer to the east, so this ideogram ended up gaining these 3 and other pronunciations.
-Remember that the ON reading will always be written in Katakana, while the KUN reading in Hiragana.
+Take the example of the ideogram for east [東].
+In Chinese, it is pronounced “dong,” which was converted to Japanese as “tou,” becoming an ON reading.
+However, the Japanese already used “higashi” or “azuma” to refer to the east, so this ideogram ended up gaining these 3 and other pronunciations.
+Remember that the ON reading will always be written in Katakana, while the KUN reading will be in hiragana.

 Tip on how to know when to pronounce ON and KUN

-It is impossible to know precisely when to use ON or KUN reading in a word without knowing it.
-However, there is a tip that works for most words, but it is worth making it clear that it does not apply to 100% cases.
+It is impossible to know precisely when to use the ON or KUN reading of a word without knowing it.
+However, there is a tip that works for most words, but it is worth clarifying that it does not apply to 100% of cases.

-To know the reading of the ideograms for the most part, keep the following in mind:
+To know the reading of ideograms in most cases, keep the following in mind:

 • ON – It is read when the Kanji is accompanied by another;